bryanscw/It-worked-on-my-machine-BE/eduamp/README.md

 1. Go to root folder.
 2. Execute `sudo make image`.
 This will create the latest eduamp Docker image.
 3. Execute `sudo make deploy`.
 This will run the Docker containers for eduamp-app and eduamp-mysql.
 Note that on first run, the eduamp-app will throw errors as the MySQL is getting started.
-4. To clean up, execute `sudo make clean-docker`.
+4. To clean up, execute `sudo make clean-up`.
 This will stop and remove the running Docker containers.

 ## 4. Testing